AtomMaterialUI/material-theme-docs/docs/configuration/settings.md

 #### Settings File

 Your current configuration is stored inside the IDE settings' directory under the filename `material_theme.xml`.
-If for some reason there are issues with the plugin or you don't manage to reset to a stable state, just delete this file and restart the IDE.
+If for some reason there are issues with the plugin, or you don't manage to reset to a stable state, just delete this file and restart the IDE.

 See [IDE Settings](https://intellij-support.jetbrains.com/hc/en-us/articles/206544519-Directories-used-by-the-IDE-to-store-settings-caches-plugins-and-logs)